addr2data/webinar-01/README.rst

 The basics
 ~~~~~~~~~~

-- VPC peering allows you to create a network connection (VPC peering connection) between two VPCs.
+- Allows you to create a network connection (VPC peering connection) between two VPCs.

 - Traffic can be routed between VPCs, using private IPv4 address or IPv6 addresses.